World Plants Logo

 Cultivation

-Chirimen Hinokis were introduced into cultivation in the 1990s in Japan and brought into North America by Stanley and Sons nursery in Boring, Oregon, United States of America.
-Its original introduction into cultivation outside of Japan is up for debate as both Oakdene Nursery in Sussex, United Kingdom and Cedar Lodge Nursery in Australia claim credit; it is thought that both nurseries obtained propagation specimens at the same time.
+Chirimen Hinoki was introduced into cultivation in the 1990s in Japan, and brought into North America by Stanley and Sons nursery in Boring, Oregon, United States of America.
+Its original introduction into cultivation outside of Japan is up for debate, as both Oakdene Nursery in Sussex, United Kingdom and Cedar Lodge Nursery in Australia claim credit; it is thought that both nurseries obtained propagation specimens at the same time.
 They prefer full sun to partial shade but will perform best in full sun.
 They are generally drought tolerant, and require excellent drainage, however they do prefer to be in moist soils.
 They enjoy a slightly acidic soil pH but are not necessarily particular about it and are able to withstand all soil types.
 They are very tolerant of urban conditions but need a protected location to keep from damaging winter winds.
 Maintenance is low as the plant does not need pruning, but a slow release fertilizer in the spring is helpful.

 Shape